mattmakai/mattmakai.github.com/source/content/posts/121114-learning-python.rst

 Where to Start
 --------------
-There's an overwhelming number of resources out there.
-I use the adjective "overwhelming" because it's incredibly difficult to know where to begin when you have not done development work before.
+There's an overwhelming number of resources out there - it's incredibly difficult to know where to begin when you have not done development work before.

 My recommendation is to get to a point where you can do "cool stuff" - projects that interest you and will make you want to learn more.
-The faster you go from forcing yourself to learn to thirsting for knowledge, the higher your chances of achieving your goals.
+The faster you go from forcing yourself to learn to having goals for implementing new interesting ideas, the higher your chances of achieving your goals.

 First, get your feet wet.
 Spend a few hours going through `Code Academy's Python tutorials <http://www.codecademy.com/tracks/python>`_.